Arup-Upopadhyay/Coding-Interview/README.md

-# ONE Coding Exercise: `onecache`
+# Coding Exercise: `onecache`

-Imagine you've joined ONE (welcome!) and are working on your first big project.
+Imagine you've joined Cimpress Open (welcome!) and are working on your first big project.
 You've been tasked with implementing a new feature in our codebase.
 In the process, you run into some bugs coming from code that you didn't write.
 What do you do?